What does RFID stand for and how does it work?

 Is my RFID pass reloadable?

 Yes, the RFID chip will allow you to use the same card for multiple seasons.
-Each year as you purchase your pass all you will have to do is update your picture online or in the office.
+Each year as you purchase your pass all you will have to do is update your picture online.

 What happens if I lose my RFID pass?

 No need to worry!
 Replacement passes will now be cheaper and easier to obtain.
-Lost or damaged cards can be replaced for just $5.
+Lost or damaged cards can be replaced for just $5 plus tax.
 Your old card will immediately be voided when the new card is activated.